-WITHDRAWAL PROCEDURE (OTHER THAN FOR EXCESSIVE ABSENCES): Students wishing to withdraw from a course must complete a withdrawal form and submit the form to the Office of Enrollment Services before the scheduled withdrawal date as published on the college calendar (MARCH 8, 2023).
-Student withdrawals initiated prior to the scheduled withdrawal deadline (MARCH 8, 2023) will be recorded as a grade of "W".
+WITHDRAWAL PROCEDURE (OTHER THAN FOR EXCESSIVE ABSENCES): Students wishing to withdraw from a course must complete a withdrawal form and submit the form to the Office of Enrollment Services before the scheduled withdrawal date as published on the college calendar.
+Student withdrawals initiated prior to the scheduled withdrawal deadline be recorded as a grade of "W".